-The Bishops Palace at Spynie was built at around 1222 and Kinneddar Castle (a second Bishops Palace) was also built at Kinnedar in 1280.
+The Bishops Palace at Spynie was built around 1222, and Kinneddar Castle (a second Bishops Palace) was also built at Kinnedar in 1280.

-In 1224 the foundation stone for Elgin Cathedral was ceremoniously laid and effectively became the seat of the Bishop of Moray.
+In 1224 the foundation stone for Elgin Cathedral was ceremoniously laid, and it effectively became the seat of the Bishop of Moray.

 Adjacent to the castle grounds at Kinneddar stood the ancient Kirk of Kinneddar which became the second cathedral of Moray following the move of the bishop’s seat from Birnie to Elgin.